FAQ

 +

 It’s complicated.
 You could theoretically power orbital infrastructure with abundant solar energy, but launches have an environmental cost, and building/maintaining hardware in space is resource-intensive.
-Whether this is net-positive for the planet depends on the scale, technology, and alternatives on Earth.
+Whether this is net-positive depends on the scale, technology, and lifecycle accounting versus terrestrial alternatives.

 How would latency work for users on Earth?